B-Con/sublime-monokai-extended/README.md

 # [sublime-monokai-extended](https://github.com/jonschlinkert/sublime-monokai-extended)

+This is a fork of a Sublime Text colore scheme.
+Original by jonschlinkert.
+My modifications are purely for personal preference.

+---

 > Extends Monokai from Soda with new syntax highlighting for Markdown, LESS, and Handlebars and improved syntax highlighting for RegEx, HTML, LESS, CSS, JavaScript and more.

 Companion to [sublime-markdown-extended](https://github.com/jonschlinkert/sublime-markdown-extended).